sahilnb20/SpinCity-Cycles/README.md

 4.Run the index.html file

-Note you can use it and modify however you want :)
+Note: You can use it and modify however you want :)